italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 artwork-name="reference-architecture.txt"}

 EDITORS NOTE: Replace RFC YYYY with the RFC number of {{!I-D.ietf-teas-actn-poi-applicability}} once it has been published.

+In general, assurance involves detection and localization of link failures and performance degradation as well as re-routing (protection).

+Two cases will be considered:
+1. using grey interfaces on routers' ports, as outlined in {{!I-D.ietf-teas-actn-poi-applicability}}
+2. using colored optical interfaces on routers' ports, as outlined in {{?I-D.mix-teas-actn-poi-extension}}

+NOTE: It is not fully clear how much commonalities there are in service assurance for these two cases.
+This draft will start addressing both cases and assess at a later stage whether it is worthwhile keeping everything in a single draft or to split into two drafts.

 The MDSC is responsible for coordinating the whole multi-domain, multi-layer (packet and optical) network.
 MDSC interacts with different Provisioning Network Controllers (O/P-PNCs) through the MPI interface.
 The MPI interface presents an abstracted topology to MDSC, hiding the technology-specific aspects of the network and the topology details (depending on the policy chosen regarding the level of abstraction supported).